drovandi/GraphCompressionByBFS/README.md

 To compress by BFS, `WebGraph` is not necessary (but you need to delete a couple of classes and compile again).

 Before this project, `WebGraph` was the only project (standard de facto) so I used it to test `GCbyBFS` since they provide also
 [excellent datasets](http://law.di.unimi.it/datasets.php).
-The work by Paolo Boldi and Sebastiano Vigna is a great work, so I'm not planning to remove `WebGraph` from the requirements.
+The project by Paolo Boldi and Sebastiano Vigna is a great work, so I'm not planning to remove `WebGraph` from the requirements.

 *Note: The original project was compiled under Java 6 so if you need to run it in Java 6 just few (very simple) changes are required*